Egypt Country Commercial Guide

 • Tableware, kitchenware, other household articles and hygienic or toilet articles, of plastics (HS Code: 924)

-• Toilet or facial tissue stock, towel or napkin stock and similar paper of a kind used for household or sanitary purposes, cellulose wadding and webs of cellulose fibres, whether or not creped, crinkled, embossed, perforated, surface-coloured, surface-decorated or printed, in rolls or sheets (HS Code: 803)
+• Toilet or facial tissue stock, towel or napkin stock and similar paper of a kind used for household or sanitary purposes, cellulose wading, and webs of cellulose fibers, whether creped, crinkled, embossed, perforated, surface-colored, surface-decorated or printed, in rolls or sheets (HS Code: 803)

 • Carpets and other textile floor coverings (HS Code: 57)